dart-lang/site-www/src/content/language/methods.md

   - `!` is probably excluded for historical reasons
 {% endcomment %}

-An operator declaration is identified using the built-in identifier `operator`.
+To identify an operator declaration, use the built-in identifier `operator`.
 The following example defines vector addition (`+`), subtraction (`-`), and equality (`==`):